-The regularity can further be extended to $C^{1,1}$, that is, the real Hessian of $\p$ has a uniform bound.
-Estimate for the real Hessian $D^2 \p$ was obtained for the homogeneous complex Monge-Amp\`ere equation by Chu-Tosatti-Weinkove \cite{CTW17} to show $C^{1,1}$ regularity.
-The same technique can be adapted to this setting also taking into account that $M$ is only a Hermitian manifold.
-We do not include the calculation in this paper and refer to \cite{Chu19}, \cite{CTW17}, \cite{CTW19}, and \cite{HZ23} for more details.

 The second aim of this paper is to study a Calabi-Yau-type theorem for balanced metrics.
-We state the main statement here and rest of the details will be presented in Section \ref{CYB}.
+We state the main statement here and rest of the details are presented in Section \ref{CYB}.

 \begin{theorem} Let $(M, \omega)$ be a balanced manifold such that there exists a Hermitian metric $\alpha$ on $M$ with